justafrenchguy/AmongUs3DS/README.md

 # AmongUs3DS
-Among Us for 3DS Family
+This homebew is a port of Among Us for 3DS Family